All food premises are required to be registered with Council.

 Council’s Food Business at Home Guidelines can provide additional information about what Council requires to operate a food business at home.

-Council’s ‘Temporary Food Business Notification Form’ can be found below.
+Council’s ‘Temporary Food Business Notification Form’ can be found under the Planning and Compliance tab here.
 If you are intending to operate a food stall at any market or temporary event this will need to be completed and lodged with Council at least fourteen (14) days prior to the event.
 As it is an offence under Section 100 of the Food Act 2003 to operate a food business without prior notification to Council, food businesses that are not registered with Council will not be permitted to trade at any market or temporary event.

 A food business that has notified Council of its food business will be issued with a ‘Certificate of Registration for Temporary Food Event’.
 This certificate should be displayed in a prominent location at the food business/stall.
 If a food business cannot produce such certificate, it is presumed that they have not notified Council of its food business and should not be operating.

 The NSW Food Authority’s ‘Guidelines for Food Businesses at Temporary Events’ and Council’s developed ‘Temporary Food Premises Code’ are Cobar Shire Council’s adopted reference standards and will provide information about what Council requires to operate a food business at a temporary event.
-It is expected that food businesses operating at any temporary event adhere to the Code.
+It is expected that food businesses operating at any temporary event adhere to the Code which is available under the tab M-Z here.

 Cobar Shire Council’s Environmental & Planning staff are available to help with any food safety and compliance enquiries you may have.
 They can be contacted on 02 6836 5888, or you can meet with Council Staff at the Council Administration Building at 36 Linsley Street, Monday to Friday, during business hours.